stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

   } deriving (Eq, Ord, Show, Data, Typeable, Generic)
 ```

 When working with a `Template`, it's only possible to use partials that are
 in `templateCache`, thus the main difference between compiling functions is
 where you get your template(s) and what you will have in `templateCache`.
-Thus there are three different ways to get a `Template`:
+So, there are three different ways to get a `Template`:

 1. From lazy `Text` with `compileMustacheText`.
 The function takes a `PName`
    and actual template source.
 The function returns `Either` parse error or
    `Template` with cache consisting of only one `Template`.

 2. From a single `File` with `compileMustacheFile`.
-This one only takes path
+This one only takes the
-   to Mustache file the resulting template won't be able to use partials
+   path to Mustache file.
+Note that the resulting template won't be able to
-   unless you combine several templates into one (see below).
+   use partials unless you combine several templates into one (see below).

 3. From a directory with `compileMustacheDir`.
 This function reads all
    templates (files ending with `.mustache` extension) and puts them into